 The human papillomavirus (HPV) is the main root of causing this cancer in women.
-HPV is a common virus that is contracted from one person to another during sexual intercourse.
+HPV is a common virus that is transferred from one person to another during sexual intercourse.
 According to medical studies, at least half of sexually active people will have HPV at some point in their lives, but among them, only a few women will get cervical cancer.

 All sexually active women are at risk of suffering from it.
 It usually occurs most often in women over the age of 30.
 In addition to having HPV, these factors can also contribute to cervical cancer in women:

 - Using birth control pills for a long time (five or more years)